mghazanfar/bluerain-plugin-bootstrap/src/components/Icon/README.md

 ## Storybook

-- 1st story of the Footer Bar component in footerBar.stories.tsx file is written for Footer Bar with knobs and props for icon name, color and size.
+- 1st story of the Footer Bar component in icon.stories.tsx file is written for Footer Bar with knobs and props for icon name, color and size.